CONCEPT (The Connecticut Collaborative on Effective Practices for Trauma)

-CONCEPT is a five-year federal grant awarded in 2011 to Connecticut’s Department of Children and Families (DCF) by the Administration for Children and Families to support development of a trauma-informed child welfare system.
-It is a collaboration between DCF, CHDI, The Yale Child Study Center, The Consultation Center at Yale, family advocates and community providers.
-CHDI is the Coordinating Center for this initiative.
+The federal CONCEPT grant provided an opportunity for Connecticut to apply a trauma-informed approach to the state’s child welfare system.
+The CONCEPT grant was awarded to Connecticut’s Department of Children and Families (DCF) by the Administration for Children and Families (Grant #0169) to support development of a trauma-informed child welfare system from 2011-2018.
+CONCEPT was a collaboration between DCF, CHDI, The Yale Child Study Center, The Consultation Center at Yale, family advocates, and community providers.
+CHDI served as the Coordinating Center for this initiative.

 - Training and support for child welfare staff to understand childhood trauma and how to support children and families who have experienced trauma